New Nurse Begins Career on the Front Lines of COVID-19

 Erickson has cared for a mix of COVID and non-COVID patients.
 Avera has two separated units for COVID and non-COVID care.
 “Because we can’t allow visitors, we as nurses not only play a caregiver role but also the role of family for many of these patients,” she said.
 “Every day, our mission at Avera truly aligns with the nurse I want to be.”

 Fear of getting the virus doesn’t plague Erickson, but she does have a healthy respect for it.
 “Once I got in the ICU and saw how sick COVID patients can get, it became a little worrisome to me.
 But I have a great supervisor who has prepared us well and made us feel safe with all the protective equipment that we wear.
 That’s very reassuring.”

 Nurses and caregivers are viewed as heroes on the front lines of the war against COVID-19.
 “I never thought that I would be doing this as a nurse.
 I feel we have the support of the community.
 It feels good that people appreciate the work we are doing,” Erickson said.

 The value of teamwork will be something that Erickson takes with her from this experience.
 “As a team, our unit has done a great job of adjusting to all the constant change.
 Together we are strong, ready, and well-prepared for anything that comes our way.”

-Erickson encourages everyone to get the COVID-19 vaccine to stop the spread.
+Erickson encourages everyone who is 5 or older to get the COVID-19 vaccine to stop the spread.